Intermittent fasting is wildly popular due to its incredible and wide-ranging potential health benefits.

 #10: More productive time

 Time-restricted feeding also frees up your schedule.
 When you don’t have to worry about meal prep, eating, and cleanup, your calendar opens up nicely.
+Furthermore, ketosis provides a steady energy source for your brain in the form of ketones without having to deal with rapid blood sugar fluctuations, which can enhance sustained concentration.

 Skipping breakfast can be a valuable productivity hack.
 You conquer the hard stuff on an empty stomach, and then you treat yourself with a rewarding lunch.